virtualcodewarrior/webComponentBaseClass/README.md

 	...
 ```

-If you remove elements with an id or add new elements with an id through code, you should call refreshQuickAccess to recreate the object
+If you remove elements with an id or add new elements with an id through code, you should call refreshQuickAccess to recreate the object.

 ### $$ function
 The $$(selector) function is a shorthand function for this.shadowRoot.querySelector(selector).
 The query is limited to the shadow DOM.
-This can be used everywhere you want to do querySelector on the shadowDom only
+This can be used everywhere you want to do querySelector on the shadowDom only.
 For instance calling ```const input = this.$$('input');``` on the web component template definition used in the previous example, will return
 the input element with the id of 'example-input'.
 If the selector cannot find a match undefined will be returned.

 ### $$$ function
-The $$$(selector) function is a sharthand for Array.from(this.shadowRoot.querySelectorAll(selector)).
+The $$$(selector) function is a shorthand for Array.from(this.shadowRoot.querySelectorAll(selector)).
 The query is limited to the shadow DOM.
 This can be used everywhere you want to do querySelectorAll on the shadowDom only and want to get back an array instead of an 'array like' object that is normally returned from querySelectorAll.
 This means you can use forEach and all the other array functions directly on the result.
+If no objects matching the selector can be found, an empty array will be returned.
 e.g.
 ```
 this.$$$('button').forEach((p_Button) => { p_Button.disabled = true; }); // disable all our buttons